Opera Software chairman says interest in the firm has grown

-OSLO (Reuters) - Opera Software’s (OPERA.OL) recent decision to look for potential buyers for the firm was triggered by a rising interest in the company, board Chairman Sverre Munck said on Wednesday.
+OSLO, Aug 12 (Reuters) - Opera Software’s recent decision to look for potential buyers for the firm was triggered by a rising interest in the company, board Chairman Sverre Munck said on Wednesday.

 “The board has a seen an interest in different alliances and cooperations with Opera over the last months,” he said following a presentation of second quarter earnings.